nrfconnect/sdk-nrf/doc/nrf/gs_programming.rst

 1. Start SEGGER Embedded Studio.

-   If you have installed the |NCS| using the :ref:`gs_app_tcm`, click :guilabel:`Open IDE` next to the version you installed to start SES.
+   If you have installed the |NCS| using the :ref:`gs_app_tcm`, click the :guilabel:`Open Segger Embedded Studio` button next to the version you installed to start SES.
    If you have installed SES manually, run the :file:`emStudio` executable file from the :file:`bin` directory.

    .. figure:: images/gs-assistant_tm_installed.png